St John Plessington Catholic College

 Be reflective citizens

-At SJP, we aim to nurture citizens who are able to self-improve, develop multiculturalism and engender a better society.
+At St John Plessington, we aim to nurture citizens who are able to self-improve, develop multiculturalism and engender a better society.
 We believe that this leads to students having better mental and physical wellbeing, being agents of change, having excellent communication skills and creating a more cohesive community.
 Reflective citizens and learners are able to analyse, listen carefully and observe effectively.
-They are patient , can manage their emotions, are able to evaluate and plan and have high levels of metacognition.
+They are patient, can manage their emotions, are able to evaluate and plan, they have high levels of metacognition.

 Experience a broad, deep, connected and knowledge rich curriculum